Teamc00lgui/007n7-s-hub/README.md

 Started: September 14, 2026

-c00lgui Reborn is actively developed and new features may be added over time.
+007n7's hub is actively developed and new features may be added over time.